-Name calling is one form of verbal abuse.
+Name-calling is one form of verbal abuse.
 Unfortunately, it occurs in many marriages and sometimes gets worse over time.
-A victim may become desensitized to it as time goes on.
+Victims of verbal abuse may become desensitized to it as time goes on.

 If you’re the one that is doing the Name Calling

 Chapter Three of our book, The Five-Step Action Plan to a Healthy and Happy Marriage is called Detox your Marriage.
 And it’s called that for a reason.
 Name-calling, anger, criticism, and all of those abusive behaviors need to be removed and completely eliminated from a relationship.
 The relationship must undergo a detox.